 - Comprehensive care: We work with other team members to ensure you are receiving the full spectrum of care.
 We may work with neurologists, neuro-oncologists, endocrinologists and neuro-interventional radiologists.

 - Advanced diagnostic care: Our neurologic diagnostic services encompass technologies that enable us to get detailed images of the brain and spinal structures so we can precisely plan surgery.

-- Leader in navigated surgery: We use advanced imaging technology during the surgery to ensure we are protecting sensitive areas of the brain and spinal cord.
+- Leader in navigated surgery: We use advanced imaging technology to create high resolution 3D pictures of the brain and spinal cord that will be used during surgery to protect sensitive areas.
 We have the region’s only intraoperative neuro-navigation imaging for spinal cords, which provides high-resolution, 3D images of the spinal cord during surgery.
 We also are a leader in intraoperative angiography during aneurysm surgery.
 This technology enables us to perform a safe, precise procedure.

 - Commitment to minimally invasive techniques: We use minimally invasive surgery, including endoscopic procedures.
 These techniques use small incisions and miniature instruments so you have less scarring and an easier recovery.

 When you need surgery for a brain tumor, you can have confidence in the care you will receive from our team of multidisciplinary specialists at Lehigh Valley Health Network.
 If you have a malignant (cancerous) brain tumor, our neurosurgeons work collaboratively with your Lehigh Valley Topper Cancer Institute oncology team.
 For nonmalignant (benign) brain tumors, such as schwannoma or pituitary tumors, the collaborative approach continues to ensure you will receive comprehensive care from a team of specialists who have experience with a wide range of brain tumors and have developed expertise in brain surgery.
 Learn more about brain tumors.